Citrine Medicine Announces Strategic Partnership to bring Efmody® to China for Use in Adrenal Insufficiency (AI), including Congenital Adrenal Hyperplasia (CAH)

 May 12, 2021, 09:07 ET

 CAMBRIDGE, Mass. and SHANGHAI, May 12, 2021 /PRNewswire/ -- Citrine Medicine, a China-based rare disease therapeutics company, today announced that it has signed a licensing agreement with Diurnal Group plc (AIM: DNL), a specialty pharmaceutical company targeting patient needs in chronic endocrine (hormonal) diseases.
 The deal provides Citrine with exclusive rights to develop and commercialize Efmody® (hydrocortisone modified-release hard capsules – development name Chronocort®) in the Greater China market.
-In January, Citrine signed a licensing agreement with Dirunal Group for Alkindi,® the first preparation of hydrocortisone specifically designed for use in children suffering from pediatric adrenal insufficiency (AI) and congenital adrenal hyperplasia (CAH).
+In January, Citrine signed a licensing agreement with Diurnal Group for Alkindi,® the first preparation of hydrocortisone specifically designed for use in children suffering from pediatric adrenal insufficiency (AI) and congenital adrenal hyperplasia (CAH).

 By licensing the rights to Efmody, Citrine strengthens its ability to provide therapies to patients in China with AI and CAH.
 With both Alkindi and Efmody as part of its portfolio, Citrine now has the potential to support the needs of pediatric, adolescent and adult patients with these diseases.
 Efmody was developed for use in adult and adolescent patients with CAH and has been extensively studied in clinical trials across the U.S. and Europe.
 In March, the European Medicines Agency issued a positive opinion for Efmody.
 The formal approval of marketing authorization from the European Commission for Efmody is expected in June 2021.

-"We are very excited to sign this second liscensing agreement with Diurnal, which will ultimately allow us to serve the needs of Chinese patients of all ages suffering from AI and CAH," said Melissa Bradford-Klug, Chief Business Officer of Citrine Medicine.
+"We are very excited to sign this second licensing agreement with Diurnal, which will ultimately allow us to serve the needs of Chinese patients of all ages suffering from AI and CAH," said Melissa Bradford-Klug, Chief Business Officer of Citrine Medicine.
 "Citrine was founded to provide individuals and families in China affected by rare diseases with the very best treatments available in the world, and this partnership brings us one step closer to this goal."

 "This partnership highlights Citrine's ability to bring clinically-validated treatments developed and marketed in other parts of the world into China," said Dandan Dong, Managing Director, Vivo Capital.
 "Citrine is working to leverage its relationships with rare disease drug developers across the globe and with Chinese regulatory bodies to rapidly bring rare disease treatments to the patients in China who need them.
 Citrine is making important strides in realizing its vision to build a rare disease ecosystem in China."